hawkjo/bcwithqc/README.md

 STAR references need to be prebuilt and their top directory input as a parameter.

 ### Outputs
-The primary outputs from SDR ranger are:
+The primary outputs from bcwithqc are:
 * An annotated BAM file
 * A read count matrix
 * A UMI count matrix